Washington National Cathedral to remove Confederate Windows

 The design and technique of the Burnham stained glass are well anchored in the tradition of medieval windows.
 The blues, reds and yellows are dominant and well harmonised.
 The set of seventeen stained glass windows of the Washington National Cathedral presents an interesting balance of older and contemporary design elements.

 Among the other noteworthy projects, Burnham produced the stained glass windows of Trinity Cathedral in Cleveland (Ohio), New York's Cathedral of Saint John the Divine, Saint Mary's Cathedral in Peoria (Illinois), Saint Martin's Church in Providence (Rhode Island).
 There are nearly 250 clients in its archived documents at the Smithsonian Institute.
 Burnham Jr ceased his operations in 1982 by the sale of the workshop.

 Windows on standby

 Probably because it is difficult to bring a contemporary analysis about an ancient heritage, the stained glass windows will not be destroyed.
 The windows will be deconsecrated, removed, conserved and stored until one can determine a more appropriate future for them.
-The visitors of the Washington National Cathedral are not outdone, the building has 231 stained glass windows and among them, the Space Window features a lunar stone brought back by the Apollo 11 crew in 1969.
+The visitors of the Washington National Cathedral are not outdone, the building, the sixth largest cathedral in the world, has 231 stained glass windows and among them, the Space Window features a lunar stone brought back by the Apollo 11 crew in 1969.